 - a. the student shall be informed orally or in writing, by the principal or by his or her designee of the charges against him or her.
 In the event the student denies the charges, the students will be provided an opportunity to present his or her side of the story.
-Under all circumstances, students will be provided an opportunity to State matters and mitigation of the charges. - if in the opinion of the principal or his or her designee, the student committed the offense in question, the student shall be suspended from school. - c. the principal should immediately notify the student's parent or legal guardian of the action taken, the reason or bases for the action, and what further action will be taken, if any.
+Under all circumstances, students will be provided an opportunity to State matters and mitigation of the charges. - b. if in the opinion of the principal or his or her designee, the student committed the offense in question, the student shall be suspended from school. - c. the principal should immediately notify the student's parent or legal guardian of the action taken, the reason or bases for the action, and what further action will be taken, if any.

 When a student is suspended, he or she is denied any admission to any other school in the system until he is cleared his record with the school originating this suspension even though he might have moved into a new attendance zone.
-Suspensions will be counted as excused absences.
-Make up work will be permitted for such absences unless permitting such work under the circumstances would be impractical or impossible, would serve no purpose, would place school personnel at risk of harm, or would be unreasonable in light of the grounds for the suspension.
 Suspension of students with disabilities will be subject to applicable limitations and requirements imposed by the IDEA, Section 504, and any applicable implementing regulations thereunder.